veyon/docs/admin/reference.rst

     **Default:** *disabled*

-Show confirm dialog for potentially unsafe actions
+Show confirmation dialog for potentially unsafe actions
-    Actions such as rebooting a computer or logging off users can have bad side effects such as data loss due to unsaved files.
+    Actions such as rebooting a computer or logging off users can have undesired side effects such as data loss due to unsaved documents.
 In order to prevent unintentional activation of such features a confirmation dialog can be enabled through this option.

     **Default:** *disabled*

 Feature on :index:`double click`
     This setting allows to define a feature to be triggered whenever a computer is double-clicked.
 In most cases it's desired to use the *remote control* or *remote view* feature here.

-    **Default:** *<no function>*
+    **Default:** *no function*

 Features